Viva World Cup: Sápmi 2008

-The women's tournament had only two teams, and the host, Sapmi, beat Kurdistan.
+The women's tournament only had two teams, and the host, Sapmi, beat Kurdistan 15-1 over two legs.

 Padania 2009

 Padania was the host for the 2009 edition.
 The tournament was played in some important stadiums in northern Italy.
 The final was held in Verona on June 27, 2009, and saw Padania retain the title, defeating Kurdistan 2-0.